Overview

 Dynamic Label Injection

-Add custom label values at runtime using x-bf-prom-* headers:
+Add custom label values at runtime using x-bf-dim-* headers:

 # Add custom labels to specific requests